Back to Basics in Credit Banking

 - Review and follow up

 It’s never too late to reinforce our strength in Appraisal and Effective Monitoring.
+Yes, we have to Return to Basics!

 In the intricate world of finance, risk management stands as a cornerstone of sound decision-making and financial stability.
 This section delves into the multifaceted nature of risk, exploring its identification, assessment, classification, and profound impact on profitability.
-The Basel Committee on Banking Supervision (BASEL) has outlined key areas of risk management, encompassing risk identification, assessment, classification, policies, limits, rating, estimation, management systems, supervision, and risk-based auditing.

-A scientific approach to risk management has yielded valuable outcomes, including risk quantification, risk-adjusted pricing, risk-adjusted rate of return, and risk-related capital norms.
-These tools empower financial institutions to make informed decisions that balance risk and reward.
+A scientific approach to risk management has yielded valuable outcomes, including risk quantification, risk-adjusted pricing, and risk-related capital norms.
+Bankers can navigate the financial landscape with greater confidence and prudence.

 CONSORTIUM LENDING